 Fairy Dragons are a somewhat uncommon subtype of dragon found in fantasy works.
-They're typically represented as tiny dragons — normally in the Shoulder-Sized Dragon range — with insect wings (usually butterfly ones) similar to those attributed to fairies.
+They're typically represented as tiny dragons — normally in the Shoulder-Sized Dragon range if not smaller — with insect wings (usually butterfly ones) similar to those attributed to fairies.

 In personality they are generally nicer, more playful, and more carefree than "true" dragons and much more likely to help the heroes.
 They often have ties to fairies as well as other dragons, and they may be associated with elves as well.